-In any action in which subject-matter jurisdiction is founded on diversity of citizenship pursuant to 28 U.S.C. § 1332, the party asserting the existence of such jurisdiction shall, prior to the deadline for submitting the proposed Case Management Plan and Scheduling Order, file with and email to the Court a letter no longer than two pages explaining the basis for that party's assertion that diversity of citizenship exists.
+C. Filings Required in Diversity Cases.
+In any action in which subject-matter jurisdiction is founded on diversity of citizenship pursuant to 28 U.S.C. § 1332, all parties must file a disclosure statement pursuant to Federal Rule of Civil

+Procedure 7.1(a)(2) with the party's first appearance.
+Additionally, the party asserting the existence of such jurisdiction shall, prior to the deadline for submitting the proposed Case Management Plan and Scheduling Order, file with and email to the Court a letter no longer than two pages explaining the basis for that party's assertion that diversity of citizenship exists.
 Where any party is a corporation, the letter shall state both the place of incorporation and the principal place of business.
 In cases where any party is a partnership, limited partnership, limited liability company, or trust, the letter shall state the citizenship of each of the entity's members, shareholders, partners, and/or trustees.

-C. Discovery Disputes.
+D. Discovery Disputes.
 All parties shall follow Local Civil Rule 37.2 with the following modifications: A party wishing to raise a discovery dispute with the Court shall first confer in good faith with the opposing party, in person or by telephone, in an effort to resolve the dispute.
 If this meet-and-confer process does not succeed, the parties shall describe the dispute in a single joint letter to the Court, normally not exceeding six pages.
 The joint letter shall include a representation that the meet-and-confer process occurred, identifying the time, place, and duration and naming the counsel involved in the discussion.